 8. Robinhood

+Robinhood was founded in 2013 in the United States and has become famous as a zero-free discount broker with no minimum deposit.
 The company is mainly regulated by the US Securities and Exchange Commission (SEC) and the Financial Industry Regulatory Authority (FINRA).

 Robinhood also provides free stock, options, ETF, and cryptocurrency trades.
-Its streamlined platform and free cryptocurrency trading make it one of the best Fidelity alternatives that most investors consider.
+Its streamlined platform and free cryptocurrency trading make it one of the best Fidelity alternatives most investors consider.

 Robinhood has many features and tools, including free stock, cryptocurrency trades, and zero account minimum.
-However, it lacks some crucial securities such as mutual funds and bonds.
+However, it lacks some crucial securities, such as mutual funds and bonds.
 You only access taxable investment accounts.

 Robinhood introduced a new feature in 2021 that allows users to participate in the company’s initial public offering (IPO).
 Unfortunately, it is only accessible to financial institutions.